lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/GlyphImage.md

   * *FT_RENDER_MODE_MONO*

-    Render with antialiasing disabled.
+    Render with anti-aliasing disabled.
 Each pixel will be either 0 or 255.

   * *FT_RENDER_MODE_LCD*